AnykeyNL/Quincy/README.md

 header:
 - byte[1] = 001
-- byte[2-5] = Number of segments as Little endian integer
+- byte[4] = Number of segments as Little endian integer

-- byte[6-9] = Number of point in the file as Little endian integer
+Segment Block - Repeat for amount of segments:

-Data:
+- byte[4] = Number of points as Little endian integer
-read per 4 bytes
+- Array size of number of points
-If byte[1], [2], [3]  are 0, then lift arm.
+    - byte[4] = PointX as Little endian float
-if not read extra 4 bytes
+    - byte[4] = PointY as Little endian float

 first 4 bytes are Little endian Float representing the angle of motor 1 second 4 bytes are Little endian Float representing the angle of motor 1